Settings

 This is a terrible behavior, because users tend to hit Ctrl-C multiple times without intending anything different than on a single hit (not to mention bouncing key mechanics and short key repeat delays).
 Unclean exits should be reserved for SIGQUIT (Ctrl-\) and SIGKILL (by definition).

-• tripdout a year ago
+• tripdout 2 years ago

 If you don't know about it, sure, but I find it's kind of convenient to get a safe shutdown and then be able to easily say "I don't care, just stop this program" without needing a separate kill -9 command or something.

-• wombatpm a year ago
+• wombatpm 2 years ago

 Kids these day.
 Try resetting server windows on a sgi.